Freenitial/Fast_Bookmarks_Manager/README.md

 ### Optional Arguments 🔧

 1) `-autorestore`
-   - Enables automatic restoration mode without user prompts, for each default profile
+   - Enables automatic restoration mode without user prompts, for each default profile of each browser

 2) `-source "Full\Filepath\to\sourceFolder"`
    - Full path to the folder containing .url files for restoration.
 Default : Script folder